-If you're worried that you'll be overlooked for graduate jobs due to your gender, race or background, read about the organisations looking to ensure a level playing field for everyone
+Everyone should experience equality in the workplace but unfortunately, as statistics show, not all do.
+If you're worried your gender, race, background or sexual orientation, will affect your chances of getting a job read about the organisations looking to ensure a level playing field for everyone

 The Equality Act 2010 was brought in to protect the rights of all individuals.
 When applied to recruitment, it's illegal to offer someone a job based on their characteristics, as appointments should be made on merit.